-- 1. All classes are open to anyone wishing to enter a design - 2.
+- 1. All classes are open to anyone wishing to enter a design. - 2.
 Designs may be created by one or two designers.
-However only one ribbon will be awarded. - 3.
+However, only one ribbon will be awarded. - 3.
 There must be emphasis on fresh plant material.
 No artificial plant material is permitted. - 4.
-All designs must have some daffodils. - 5.
-Entries will be accepted Friday April 19th from 9:30-11:30AM - 6.
+All designs must have at least three daffodils. - 5.
+Entries will be accepted on Monday between 1:00PM-3:30PM. - 6.
 The Classification Chair will check exhibits for conformity to the schedule prior to judging. - 7.
-Judging will begin promptly at 12:00PM - 8.
+Judging will begin promptly at 9:00AM Tuesday. - 8.
 Entering a design gives the flower show permission to use the design in photos, promotions, etc. - 9.
-The designer is required to conform to the design types named in the class. - 10.
+The designers are encouraged to bring their designs almost complete. - 10.
 The decisions of the judges are final.